jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) an item of excluded depreciable property for which a rate is set in section EZ 15 (Annual rate for excluded depreciable property: 1992–93 tax year):
   (b) a patent for which a rate is set in section EE 34.
 Rate
-(2) The rate is the rate calculated using the formula— 1 legal life.
+(2) The rate is the rate calculated using the formula—1legal life.
 Definition of item in formula
 (3) In the formula, legal life is,—
   (a) if section EE 19 applies, the item’s remaining legal life from the start of the income year in which a person incurs the additional costs referred to in that section: